dsccommunity/DnsServerDsc/README.md

 - **xDnsRecord** This resource allows for the creation of IPv4 host (A) records, CNames, or PTRs against a specific zone on the DNS server.
+- **xDnsRecordMx** This resource allows for the creation of MX records against a specific zone on the DNS server.
 - **xDnsServerADZone** sets an AD integrated zone on a given DNS server.
 - **xDnsServerClientSubnet** This resource manages the DNS Client Subnets that are used in DNS Policies.